 The Pioneer Oil Refinery

 The history of the Newhall Oil District would not be complete without including the Pioneer Oil Refinery.
-The Pioneer Oil Refinery is the oldest surviving oil refinery in the world and one of the first (but not the first - see below) commercially successful refineries in California.
+The Pioneer Oil Refinery is the oldest surviving oil refinery in the world and one of the first commercially successful refineries in California.

 It is located about ¼ mile off of, and east of, Pine Street (south of Newhall Avenue) in Newhall on a dirt road.
 It is totally surrounded by a fence.
 You cannot enter the site and only during business hours can you even walk completely around the fence.
 There is also a pump house on the property that was built to provide water to Pico Canyon.